 Safety in the Backcountry

-You ski at your own risk in the backcountry.
-The backcountry areas on Mt Ascutney are not patrolled and there are no provisions for rescue.
+Backcountry skiing & riding is always at your own risk.
+These areas are not groomed or maintained.
 Hidden hazards include, but are not limited to, fallen trees and old ski area infrastructure.
+These areas are not patrolled and there are no provisions for rescue.
 Weather and snow conditions can change without warning and dramatically change the difficulty of skiing.

 Never ski alone and be prepared for emergencies.
-Important safety tips for skiers are listed on the Catamount Trail Association’s website CTA’s website .
+Important safety tips for skiers are listed on the Catamount Trail Association’s website.

-A groomed loop for xc-skiing can be found on privately-owned Mile Long Field, which is open for public use thanks to the generosity of landowners.
-If you’re exploring the ungroomed trail network on snowshoes or xc-skis, a detailed map, signed and numbered intersections, blue blazes and the tracks of those who’ve gone before will help guide you through forests, over fields, around frozen waterfalls and past rock formations.
+A groomed loop for xc-skiing can be found on privately-owned Mile Long Field which is open for public use thanks to the generosity of the landowners.
+If you are exploring the ungroomed trail network on snowshoes or xc-skis, please refer to the maps at the AOC or trailheads, which will help guide you through forests, over fields, around frozen waterfalls and past rock formations.

-Visit our ‘location’ page for more information and directions to each trail head.
+Visit our Location tab page for more information and directions to each trail head.